 - Evaluating opportunities to upgrade to LED lighting

 Upgrading to energy-efficient lighting systems can significantly reduce utility costs while improving light quality.
-Maintenance inspections are an ideal time to assess whether existing fixtures are still performing efficiently or if upgrades would provide long term savings.
+Maintenance inspections are an ideal time to assess whether existing fixtures are still performing efficiently or if upgrades would provide long-term savings.
+Businesses that also manage HVAC alongside their electrical systems often find that a coordinated approach helps reduce overall operating costs — you can learn more about that in our commercial HVAC preventive maintenance checklist.

 Power Distribution and Equipment Checks